Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Examples

 \subsection{Simulation Results}

-We perform OOD and WD detection using the two methods presented in Theorem~\ref{thm:p-value} and Theorem~\ref{thm:CI-all}.
-For detection with p-value, we choose a significance level $\alpha_O = 95\%$, while, for detection using $\Delta C_{O}$ (the lower bound on $C_{\mathcal{D}'}-C_\mathcal{D}$) we choose a confidence level of $95\%$, i.e., $\delta_O+\delta'_O=0.05$, which ensures that the false-positive rate of our detector is no greater than $5\%$.
+We perform OOD-adverse and OOD-benign detection using the two methods presented in Theorem~\ref{thm:p-value} and Theorem~\ref{thm:CI-all}.
+For detection with p-value, we choose a significance level $\alpha_A = 95\%$, while, for detection using $\Delta C_{A}$ (the lower bound on $C_{\mathcal{D}'}-C_\mathcal{D}$) we choose a confidence level of $95\%$, i.e., $\delta_A+\delta'_A=0.05$, which ensures that the false-positive rate of our detector is no greater than $5\%$.
 We perform two experiments to demonstrate the efficacy of our approach.
 First, we make the distribution on the mug's initial placement progressively more challenging; see Appendix~\ref{app:manipulator-exp} for the exact distributions.
-For each distribution, we sample $20$ test datasets of cardinality $10$ and compute our OOD indicators: (i) the lower bound on $1-p_O$ (where $p_O$ is the p-value) and (ii) $\Delta C_{O}$ using Theorem~\ref{thm:CI-all}.
-Figure~\ref{fig:mug-pos} plots the mean (dashed line) and a one standard deviation spread (shaded region) for the OOD indicators as a function of $C_{\mathcal{D}'} - C_\mathcal{D}$ (estimated via exhaustive sampling).
-Note that we plot $\Delta C_{O} + 0.95$ so that the OOD threshold is the same (0.95) for both methods.
-We compute the results for WD detection as well but do not report them here because we tested in settings that were more challenging than the training setting; thus, the OOD detector provided more interesting results.
-As the cost of the policy deteriorates on test distributions our OOD indicators reliably increase, capturing the shift of the test distributions away from the training distribution.
+For each distribution, we sample a test dataset of cardinality $10$ and compute our OOD indicators: (i) the lower bound on $1-p_A$ (where $p_A$ is the p-value) and (ii) $\Delta C_{A}$ using Theorem~\ref{thm:CI-all}.
+Figure~\ref{fig:mug-pos} plots the mean (dashed line) and a one standard deviation spread (shaded region) for the OOD indicators computed using 20 test datasets as a function of $C_{\mathcal{D}'} - C_\mathcal{D}$ (estimated via exhaustive sampling).
+Note that we plot $\Delta C_{A} + 0.95$ so that the OOD threshold is the same (0.95) for both methods.
+We compute the results for OOD-benign detection as well but do not report them here because we tested in settings that were more challenging than the training setting; thus, the OOD-adverse detector provided more interesting results.
+As the cost of the policy deteriorates on test distributions our $\oodRightSym$ indicators reliably increase, capturing the shift of the test distributions away from the training distribution.
 In the second experiment, we change the objects that the manipulator must grasp from mugs to bowls.
-Figure~\ref{fig:mug-bowl} shows that with a small test dataset $S'$ of cardinality 5, both our approaches detect OOD when bowls are used (red curves).
+Figure~\ref{fig:mug-bowl} shows that with a small test dataset $S'$ of cardinality 5, both our approaches detect $\oodRightSym$ when bowls are used (red curves).
 As expected, our OOD detectors are not triggered for mugs (blue curves), which are drawn from the training distribution.